d9pouces/PolyArchiv/README.md

 Configuration
 -------------

-The default configuration directory is `/etc/polyarchiv`.
-However, if you installed it in a virtualenv, then its default config dir is `$VIRTUALENV/etc/polyarchiv`.
+The default configuration directory is `/etc/polyarchiv` unless you installed it in a virtualenv, (then its default config dir is `$VIRTUALENV/etc/polyarchiv`).
 Otherwise, you can specify another config dir with `polyarchiv -C /my/config/dir`.

 This directory should contain configuration files for local repositories